lucksei/k8s-submissions-chapter2/README.md

 # Devops with Kubernetes - K8s Solutions

 The repository contains **all chapters** from the course, not just the ones from chapter 2.
-The name k8s-submissions-chapter2 comes from the fact that i wrongly expected each chapter to be a separate repository.
-I decided to not fix it and keep the name as it is since it would break the links & i would have to fix releases manually i believe.
+The name k8s-submissions-chapter2 comes from the fact that I wrongly expected each chapter to be a separate repository.
+Decided to not fix it and keep the name as it is since it would break the links & would have to fix releases manually I believe.

 ## Exercises